alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 With last part’s discussion of how to use UTF-8 as the `char` based text encoding in both resource definitions and GUI code, we have a limited but useful framework for exploratory C++ Windows desktop programming.

-We’ll use that to now explore the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, which supports basic graphics and text.
+We’ll use that to now explore some of the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, which supports basic graphics and text.
 GDI is simple and C-oriented, which is nice.
 On the other hand it’s slow and produces low quality graphics, in particular without anti-aliasing, which is a strong reason to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

-Unfortunately Windows doesn’t yet support custom UTF-8 based text presentation, i.e. for *drawing* text as graphics, as opposed to using controls to present text, as we did in part 4.
-We’ll work around that limitation by writing our own wrappers over Windows’ wide text functions.
-Happily Windows does support conversion between UTF-8 (as well as a large number of other encodings) and UTF-16 via API functions such as [`MultiByteToWideChar`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar), in addition to, since Windows 10, providing the feature-rich C API of the main Unicode library [**ICU**](https://docs.microsoft.com/en-us/windows/win32/intl/international-components-for-unicode--icu-).
+Unfortunately Windows doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
+We’ll work around that by writing our own wrappers over Windows’ wide text drawing functions.
+Happily Windows does support conversion between UTF-8 and UTF-16 via API functions such as [`MultiByteToWideChar`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar), in addition to, since Windows 10, providing the feature rich C API of the main Unicode library [**ICU**](https://docs.microsoft.com/en-us/windows/win32/intl/international-components-for-unicode--icu-).

 [some figure]